The Black Mambas are an all-female anti-poaching unit dedicated to protecting wildlife in South Africa.

 Together with Luthando from Bitcoin Ekasi, we visited the Black Mambas to learn about their work and share knowledge around Bitcoin.
 As the Mambas currently depend on traditional financial partners, they are not yet able to accept Bitcoin directly.

 Bitcoin donations are therefore accepted by our organisation and held in self-custody.
 In line with our mission and governance framework, we decide how and when funds are allocated to conservation and community projects.
-We do not hold bitcoin on behalf of third parties.
+We do not hold Bitcoin on behalf of third parties.

 Children in their communities often lack basic economic education, and through this initiative, we hope to make a meaningful difference for both the rangers and the next generation — empowering them with knowledge, opportunity, and financial resilience.